Southampton Itchen (UK Parliament constituency): Constituency profile

 The seat covers the eastern part of the City of Southampton, in southern England, specifically the city centre, the eastern port areas (the Port of Southampton is one of the principal ports of the UK), the exclusive Ocean Village quarter, the inner city council estates and the economically deprived Thornhill estate on its eastern boundary.
 It is seen as the more working class of the two constituencies in the city.
 The other is Southampton Test – named after the River Test.

-The constituency is bounded to the west by Southampton Test (Labour), to the north and east by Eastleigh (Conservative) and in the far north by Romsey and Southampton North (Conservative).